Adventist Origins

 Belief #24

-For over a decade, the early Adventists worked to invent what became known as the Investigative Judgment.
-Owen R. L. Crosier’s original article from February 1846 did not use the term "investigative judgment;" Hiram Edson and Franklin B. Hahn didn’t create the term either, and it wasn't explicitly clear in Ellen White's first vision.
+For over a decade, the early Adventists worked on relieving their cognitive dissonance and inventing this idea.
+Owen R. L. Crosier’s original article from February 1846 did not use the term "investigative judgment;" Hiram Edson and Franklin B. Hahn didn’t create the term, either.

 Understandably, various Adventist theologians and pastors have questioned the Investigative Judgment, most notably Desmond Ford in 1979.
-An estimated 182 Adventist pastors in Australia and New Zealand left the church from 1980–1988, about 40% of the total SDA ministerial workforce across both countries.
+An estimated 182 Adventist pastors in Australia and New Zealand left the church from 1980–1988.
+They represented about 40% of the total SDA ministerial workforce across both countries.

 Today, many Adventists do not believe in this doctrine and it is not often preached in some SDA churches.
 Survey results published in 2020 by Adventist professor Robert K. McIver show the Investigative Judgment doctrine is the least accepted of the 28 Fundamental Beliefs among some Adventist teachers.